Monday, January 12, 2026

 Share

-From bamboo to recycled glass, whether entertaining or serving up leftovers for one, these sustainable tableware brands deserve a spot on your table.
+From bamboo to recycled glass, whether entertaining or serving up leftovers for one, these sustainable tableware brands deserve a spot at every meal.

 The sustainable eating trend is growing.
 From incorporating more plant-based, whole foods into diets to purchasing ethical cooking ingredients, eco-conscious consumers are increasingly opting to consume products that are as good for the body as they are for the environment.